How To Find The Area Of An Oval

 Defining the Oval (Ellipse)

 An oval, or ellipse, is a closed curve defined such that the sum of the distances from any point on the curve to two fixed points (called foci) is constant.
 This definition gives the ellipse its characteristic elongated shape.
-The line passing through the foci and ending on the ellipse is called the major axis, and the line perpendicular to the major axis, passing through the center and ending on the ellipse, is called the minor axis.
+Worth adding: the line passing through the foci and ending on the ellipse is called the major axis, and the line perpendicular to the major axis, passing through the center and ending on the ellipse, is called the minor axis.
 Half the length of the major axis is the semi-major axis (a), and half the length of the minor axis is the semi-minor axis (b).

 Scientific and Mathematical Foundation